7.62 cm Pak 36(r): FK 36(r)

 The first of these converted F-22s retained the original Russian ammunition (confirmed by measuring the chamber length of 15.2 inches or 385 mm) and were still designated FK296(r) on the sight's range drum.
 These early anti-tank conversions are discernible as they have not been fitted with a muzzle brake.
 These intermediate guns had various designations, but appear mainly to have been referred to as "FK36(r)", despite their dedicated anti-tank role seeming to warrant the designation "Pak" rather than "FK".
 The conversion work was performed by HANOMAG, with sight blocks made by Kerner & Co in 1942 (ggn42).

+Pak 36(r)

-Later upgrades were designated as the Pak36(r), and:
+Upgraded FK 36(r) were designated as the Pak 36(r).
+Upgrades included: